Food burning in a pan on stove.

 Follow these tips from the National Fire Protection Association:

-• Stay in the kitchen while you are frying, grilling or broiling food.
-If you need to leave the kitchen for even a short period of time, turn off the oven or stove.
+• Set a timer and stay in the kitchen while grilling, frying or broiling food.
+If you need to leave your home for any reason, turn off the oven or stove.

-• Keep your stovetop clear of anything that can catch fire, including oven mitts, wooden utensils, food packaging, towels or curtains.
+• Put kitchen safety first by keeping your stovetop clear of anything that could catch fire, including oven mitts, wooden utensils, food packaging, towels or curtains.

 If a cooking fire starts:

 • Be prepared.
 Keep a lid nearby when you're cooking on the stovetop.
 If a small grease fire occurs, smother it by sliding the lid over the pan.
-Turn off the stove and leave the pan covered until it has completely cooled.
+Turn off the stove and leave the pan covered until it completely cools.

 • For an oven fire, turn off the heat and keep the door closed.

-• If the fire continues or grows, get out immediately!
+• If you can’t properly extinguish the fire yourself, get out immediately!
 When you leave, close the door behind you to help contain the fire.

 Heating equipment